AndreHjulstrom/Investing-simulator/README.md

 where every item in the list is the sum of itself and every previous item.

-If the price of the share is 10$ in month 1, 5$ in month 2, 15$ in month 3 and 10$ in month 4 we multiply these values with the corresponding values in the compounded sum list:
+If the price of the share is:

+10$ in month 1
+5$ in month 2
+15$ in month 3
+10$ in month 4

+we multiply these values with the corresponding values in the compounded sum list:

 [50, 150, 183, 233] * [10, 5, 15,10] = [500, 750, 2745, 2330].